You'll Like The 2011 Toyota Prius If...

-The base 2010 Toyota Prius II has a Manufacturer's Suggested Retail Price (MSRP) of a little under $23,000 – which is in line with the last generation's base-model price in 2009.
-Each trim adds slightly to that price, with the Prius V ringing in at just over $28,000.
-Adding the Advanced Technology and Navigation packages will up the total to nearly $32,500.
-To find out what the Prius is being sold for in your area, be sure to peruse our Fair Purchase Prices to see what others have paid.
-The compact Honda Insight ranges from $20,500-$24,000, while the midsize Fusion Hybrid goes for nearly $28,000-$32,000 and Toyota's own Camry Hybrid stickers in from $27,000 to $32,500.
-The Prius has historically retained an above-average resale value regardless of fluctuating gas prices, and we expect this new model year to be no exception.
+The base 2011 Toyota Prius I has a Manufacturer's Suggested Retail Price (MSRP) starting just under $22,400.
+Each trim adds slightly to that price, with the Prius V ringing in at just under $30,000.
+Adding the Advanced Technology and Navigation packages will up the total to nearly $35,000.
+To find out what the Prius is being sold for in your area, be sure to check our Fair Purchase Price to see what others have paid.
+The compact Honda Insight ranges from $19,000-$24,000, while the midsize Fusion Hybrid goes for nearly $29,000-$34,000 and Toyota's own Camry Hybrid stickers in from $27,500 to $33,000.
+The Prius has historically retained an above-average resale value regardless of fluctuating gas prices, and we expect the 2011 to be no exception.

-The base 2010 Toyota Prius II comes equipped with a wide variety of standard features, including a tilt/telescopic steering wheel with A/C controls and Touch Tracer Display, height-adjustable driver's seat, auto up/down on all windows, push-button start, two 12-volt power outlets, a tonneau cover and auxiliary input jack.
+A nicely equipped 2011 Toyota Prius I includes a wide variety of standard features, including a tilt/telescopic steering wheel with air conditioning controls and Touch Tracer Display, height-adjustable driver's seat, auto up/down on all windows, push-button start, two 12-volt power outlets, a tonneau cover, and auxiliary input jack.
+The Prius II adds keyless entry with Smart Key, MP3 compatible CD player and a rear window wiper.
 Moving up to the Prius III adds an upgraded JBL AM/FM/CD changer with satellite radio, Bluetooth and eight speakers, while the Prius IV trim is enhanced with a leather interior, heated front seats with driver's lumbar support and an auto-dimming rearview mirror.
 The top-of-the-line Prius V adds 17-inch alloy wheels and energy-saving LED headlamps and foglamps.

-Techno-savvy Prius shoppers will likely be interested in the optional power moonroof with solar-powered ventilation and remote A/C operation to help keep the vehicle cool.
-A number of advanced safety systems are also available for the top-of-the-line Prius V, including Dynamic Radar Cruise Control, the Pre-Collision System, Lane Keep Assist and Intelligent Parking Assist, all offered in the Advanced Technology Package - which includes the Navigation Package.
+A number of advanced safety systems are available for the top-of-the-line Prius V, including Dynamic Radar Cruise Control, the Pre-Collision System, Lane Keep Assist and Intelligent Parking Assist; all offered in the Advanced Technology Package - which includes the Navigation Package.
+Techno-savvy Prius shoppers will likely be interested in the optional power moonroof with solar-powered ventilation and remote air conditioning operation to help keep the vehicle cool.

 Solar Roof Package

-Opting for the Solar Roof Package nets you a power moonroof that self-ventilates (thanks to solar cells mounted on top) to help keep the car at a constant temperature.
-And, just to be sure the interior is at a comfortable temperature upon entering, using the A/C button on the key fob allows managing the interior temperature for up to three minutes from afar, provided the vehicle's battery is well charged.
+Thanks to the solar cells mounted on top, the Solar Roof Package nets you a power moonroof that self-ventilates to help keep the car at a constant temperature.
+Additionally, a button on the key fob allows the air conditioning to be remotely started for up to three minutes, providing the batteries are fully charged.